Felix Jäger

 Valentin Berger, and Felix Jäger (2024).
 Do electoral candidates reflect or select campaign issues?
 The Influence of Electoral Manifestos on Online Communication.
 Party Politics, 30(6): 1088-1099.

-Replication Material
+Link Appendix Replication Material Media Mention

 Felix Jäger (2023).
 Security vs. civil liberties: How citizens cope with threat, restriction, and ideology.
 Frontiers in Political Science 4:1006711.